Meromorphic vector fields with single-valued solutions on complex surfaces: In the presence of nonentire solutions

 We have the following result, direct analogue of Theorem~A in~\cite{guillot-rebelo}:

-\begin{theorem} Let~$S$ be a complex surface, $X$ a meromorphic vector field on~$S$, $D\subset S$ a compact connected component of the curve of poles of~$X$, $\Omega\subset\mathbf{C}$, and~$\phi:\Omega\to S$ a maximal solution of~$X$ that accumulates to~$D$ in a non-algebraic way.
-Up to a birational transformation, either \begin{itemize} \item $D$ can be collapsed to a point where~$X$ is holomorphic; \item $D$ is a rational curve of vanishing self-intersection; or \item $D$ is a non-singular elliptic curve of vanishing self-intersection or, more generally, supports a divisor~$Z$ of elliptic fiber type. \end{itemize} \end{theorem} The theorem concerns only a neighborhood of~$D$ and, for example, does not require the compactness of~$S$.
-For the proof, after reducing the vector field (as defined in Section~\ref{bir}), the vector field is locally described by the local models of Proposition~\ref{pr:norfor}.
-For each invariant component of the support of the divisor, the induced affine structure is one of those listed in Proposition~\ref{affinecomclas}, there is a has a self-intersection number and the vector field has some vanishing order along it.
+\begin{theorem} Let~$S$ be a complex surface, $X$ a meromorphic vector field on~$S$, $D\subset S$ a compact connected component of the curve of poles of~$X$, $\Omega\subset\mathbf{C}$, and~$\phi:\Omega\to S$ a univalent maximal solution of~$X$ that accumulates to~$D$ in a nonanalytic way.
+Then~$D$ is invariant by the foliation induced by~$\mathcal{F}$ and, up to a birational transformation, either

+\begin{itemize} \item $D$ can be collapsed to a point where~$X$ becomes holomorphic; \item $D$ is a rational curve of vanishing self-intersection; \item $D$ is a nonsingular elliptic curve of vanishing self-intersection or, more generally, supports a divisor of elliptic fiber type. \end{itemize}

+\end{theorem} The theorem concerns only a neighborhood of~$D$ and, for example, does not require the compactness of~$S$.
+For the proof, after reducing the vector field (as defined in section~\ref{bir}), the vector field is locally described by the local models of proposition~\ref{pr:norfor}.
+Each irreducible component of~$D$ is invariant under~$\mathcal{F}$.
+It has a self-intersection number; the vector field has some vanishing order along it, and the affine structure it carries is one of those listed in proposition~\ref{affinecomclas}.
 All of these objects come with some numerical invariants that are not independent.
-The above Theorem follows from investigating the combinatorial relations between all these data while taking into account the fact that we can some times blow down a curve without affecting the reduced nature of the divisor.
-The proof of Theorem~A in~\cite[Section~6]{guillot-rebelo} can be used word by word to give a proof the above Theorem.
-We will not repeat those arguments here.
-Let us just mention some facts that follow from them.
+The above theorem follows from investigating the combinatorial relations between all these data while taking into account the fact that it may be possible to blow down a curve without affecting the reduced nature of the vector field.
+The associated combinatorics are the same as those in the proof of Theorem~A in~\cite[section~6]{guillot-rebelo}, which can be used word by word to give a proof the above result.